jhou2/docs.review.ninja/index.md

 ## Add your repository

 If you have multiple organizations, click on the organization with the repository you want to add.
-You must have collaborator status to add the repo.
+You must have collaborator or owner status to add the repo.

 ReviewNinja loads the repositories that you have write permissions for.
 Click on the repository you want to add.